leesei/old.leesei.github.io/source/_posts/podcast.md

-[99% Invisible | A Tiny Radio Show About Design with Roman Mars](http://99percentinvisible.org/) [Imaginary Worlds Podcast](http://www.imaginaryworldspodcast.org/) [Note to Self](http://www.wnyc.org/shows/notetoself/) a tech show about being human [Curious Minds Podcast](http://www.cmpod.net/) A Podcast For Curious Minds.
+[99% Invisible | A Tiny Radio Show About Design with Roman Mars](http://99percentinvisible.org/) [Imaginary Worlds Podcast](http://www.imaginaryworldspodcast.org/) [Note to Self](http://www.wnyc.org/shows/notetoself/) a tech show about being human [Benjamen Walker's Theory of Everything | Personally connecting the dots.
-[The Scientific Odyssey](http://thescientificodyssey.typepad.com/) An examination of scientific inquiry through a discussion of the history and philosophy of the scientific endeavor.
-[Invisibilia : NPR](http://www.npr.org/podcasts/510307/invisibilia) is about the invisible forces that control human behavior – ideas, beliefs, assumptions and emotions

-[Benjamen Walker's Theory of Everything | Personally connecting the dots.
 All of them.
 Radiotopian.](https://toe.prx.org/) (unsubscripted)

 ### Social Science